Exploring Google Trends’ Explore function: finding keywords and queries

 Finally, we come full circle.
 As I mentioned at the very beginning of this post, it can be hard to come up with a relevant term to start your search, particularly if you (or your client!) are in a very specific niche.
 Here are some general tips to help you get the ball rolling.

-- Start with the categories: If you’re really stumped, go through Google Trends’ list of categories and find categories that are related to your topic at hand.
+- Start with the categories: if you’re really stumped, go through Google Trends’ list of categories and find ones that are related to your topic at hand.
 Chances are, there’ll be at least one topic that is relevant.
-Filter by that category, and take a look at what related searches pop up right off the bat!
+Filter by that category, and take a look at what related searches pop up right off the bat.

 That’s it!
 If you’ve read this post from top to bottom, you’ll be a pro at navigating Google Trends.
 Of course, there are tons of little intangible details to be explored—the results and techniques for every niche is different—and you’ll need to find out what works best to achieve your objectives.
 However, this post should give you everything you need to get started and go digging for those valuable keywords and insights.